tpoisot/tpoisot.github.io/_posts/2012-01-19-measuring-ecological-specificity.md

 ---
 layout: post
 title: 'New paper: measuring ecological specificity'
+summary: blog
-summary: A new paper about different measures of ecological specificity, with a R package to perform them.
+chapo: A new paper about different measures of ecological specificity, with a R package to perform them.
 author: Tim
 tags:
 - specificity